demmerichs/CodeJamTemplate/README.md

 #### Code structure
 First, let's talk about code organization.
 Basically, all problems in Code Jam and Kick Start consist of multiple test samples (usually `T=100`, but it is specified on the problem page).
 This is always the first number in the input and will be read by the template.
 It also unrolls the necessary `for`-loop for this, so you just need to focus on writing code for a single test sample.
 However, sometimes it is helpful or even necessary to do some precomputation which depends on the problem, but not on a specific test sample, e.g. it might be necessary to precompute a list of the first 100,000 prime numbers.
 You do not want to repeat this computation for every of the `T=100` test samples, but do it only once.
 This is exactly the part of code which you would put into the `init()` function, which will be called before unrolling the loop over the samples.

+**[COMPETITION HINT]** In easy problems it is sometimes feasible to precompute (locally or beforehand inside the `init`) with brute force or recursion over every possible input all possible answers, save them and then just return them as needed in the "computation" step.

 The other two functions are not that different in execution.
-But I like to keep the reading input logic and the processing and computation logic separate even in the computation setting and rarely do some preprocessing already inside `readInput()` function.
+But I like to keep the reading input logic and the processing and computation logic separate even in the competition setting and rarely do some preprocessing already inside `readInput()`.
 If you are not fond if this, you can just ignore one or the other and do all in one place, as they are basically just called consecutively.
 However, make sure that you parse only a single sample, as the outer `for`-loop over the samples already takes care of calling the `readInput()` function multiple times.

 In the end, after the execution of `calcFunction`, you want to make sure you have the result you want to print stored in the variable named `result`.
 If it has the format of an iteratable the print logic of the template has a good chance of handling this in a way that is typical for Code Jam and Kick Start outputs, so just try storing your results in a suitable data structure and hope for the best (there will be most certainly updates to this over the time).
 If the output is not what you want or need, just write a few lines to make out of your data structure a string and put this in the `result` variable.
 The printing of the `Case #x:` is done by the template, you do not have access to the current test_id `x` anyway.